 There are multiple views available to look at your workflows, each bringing a unique perspective on how the processes are set up.
 These include grouped and ungrouped lists, Calendar, Gallery, and exporting/embedding on an external website.
 Airtable also allows you to create and share forms that feed directly back into your workflow.

-- Looks like a spreadsheet, works like a complete workflow management software
+- Looks like a spreadsheet and works like a complete workflow management software

 - Great selection of templates to choose from